reflectivity/file_format/specs_discussion.md

 #### what we do wrong or inconsistent

 - In the columns section, we use *dimension* instead of *physical quantity*.
 This is certainly wrong and we will change it.
-- The the column *name* we use the *symbol* (R, Qz, alpha_i, ...) rather than *physical quantity*.
+- For the column *name* we use the *symbol* (R, Qz, alpha_i, ...) rather than the *physical quantity*.
 But in the header above we use the latter as key words.
 Thus if the analysis software searches for example for information about the *incident angle*, it has to look ar various places (this is intended) for different keys.
 A solution might be that the software searches for standardised `physical_property` entries in the column description which match the keys in the header.

 ## reserve key words